solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ```

 `Context` is a generic type where `T` defines the list of accounts an
-instruction requires.
+instruction handler requires.
 When you use `Context`, you specify the concrete type of
 `T` as a struct that adopts the `Accounts` trait.

 The first argument of every instruction handler must be `Context`. `Context`